zachvalenta/jvns.ca/content/post/2017-05-10-a-small-website-bug-story.markdown

 This is also weird though!
 You might say -- "okay, it says
 Content-Encoding: gzip, that's good".
 But normally in order to get gzipped content, you have to send an `Accept-Encoding: gzip` header to say "I understand gzip!".
-But I wasn't sending that header, and my site was returning gzipped content anyway.
+But I wasn't sending that header with curl, and my site was returning gzipped content anyway.
 Weird, right?

 So we haven't solved our mystery, but we've found a SECOND mystery: